Porthcawl-Insurance/www/content/culture.md

 * Everyone we hire has to earn it on their own merit
 * The two previous points are not contradictory because we believe that talent is evenly distributed across races, ethnicities, genders, sexual orientations, and socioeconomic classes
 * We also recognize that diversity is not only a racial, ethnic, gender, or sexual identity but extends beyond that to encompass the entirety of one's life experience, patterns of thought, interests, and ways of engaging with the world and other people
-* We recognize, however, that certain groups have been marginazlied throughout history and that structural forces restrict these same groups in the present day, producing inequities that we want to rectify through our hiring
+* We recognize, however, that certain groups have been marginalized throughout history and that structural forces restrict these same groups in the present day, producing inequities that we want to rectify through our hiring
 * We are also aware of the fact that our organization as it currently stands has failed to achieve these goals and we recognize that the seemingly "passive" replication of existing inequities is itself a form of structural violence alongside active prejudice and discrimination
 * We hope to achieve our goal of a diverse workplace by casting as wide a net as possible in our hiring and make sure that people of all backgrounds know about, and feel welcome at, CyberFortress
 * We are open to any and all feedback, criticism, and suggestions about how we can do this better